market segmentation, analysis, market research

 This activity introduces marketing students to the concept of forming market segments using consumer data.
 It is a very helpful technique for reinforcing that segments need to be similar in needs (homogeneous), yet distinctive from other market segments.

 Because the activity is essentially visual in nature, it appeals to a broad range of students – and it is generally fun and engaging to run.
-With wrap-up class discussion, it should run around 20 to 30 minutes.
+With wrap-up class discussion, it should run around 30 minutes.

 Below are a series of scatter charts showing customers’ “customer satisfaction” (CSAT) and “loyalty” scores that we have obtained from our customer database (for the loyalty measure) and associated market research information (for CSAT).
 Each variable is scaled on a 1 to 5 basis – with 1 being very low and 5 being very high.

 There are a number of different charts shown below – from different firms.
-Your task is to review each one and try identify and circle possible market segments (sets of similar data points) in each one and then answer the questions at the end.
+Your task is to review each one and try to identify and circle possible market segments (sets of similar data points) in each one and then answer the questions at the end.

 - Did you have the same number of segments each time?

 - Were there charts where you could have constructed a different number of segments?

 - Pick one of the charts and try to “describe” the segment – based on the limited information that we have?

 - Are there any segments that don’t appear to make sense (from Q3)?